Scripting

 Click Apply and OK.

 Now press Ctrl+Alt+3.
-You should see a small window displaying the current textual contents of the clipboard.
+You should see a small window displaying the current text content of the clipboard.

-Run Script can also handle more advanced stuff like multi-line scripts (see image on the left), and multi-scripts, the rules and possibilities of which will be further explained below under "XYplorer Script Files".
+Run Script can also handle more advanced stuff like multi-line scripts, and multi-scripts, the rules and possibilities of which will be further explained below under "XYplorer Script Files".
 Here's just an appetizing preview:

 goto "Desktop|";